apache/qpid-dispatch/doc/book/link_routing.rst

     connector {
         name: broker
-        role: on-demand
+        role: route-container
         addr: <B2-url>
         port: <B2-port>
         sasl-mechanisms: ANONYMOUS
     }

-This *on-demand* connector tells the router how to connect to an external AMQP container when it is needed.
+This *route-container* connector tells the router how to connect to an external AMQP container when it is needed.
 The name "broker" will be used later to refer to this connection.